 Designated Love Interest: A common complaint about Yukari Takeba, who is the Implied Love Interest canonicallynote she gets some game-mandated scenes where she bonds with the protagonist about their mutual status as orphans, and the official romantic interests of previous Persona games were always of the Lovers arcana but handled in a rather heavy-handed way.

-Die for Our Ship: In essentially any character the Protagonist is shipped with, Yukari will be reduced to the Clingy Jealous Girl.
+Die for Our Ship: In essentially any fan fiction with a different character the Protagonist is shipped with, Yukari will be reduced to the Clingy Jealous Girl.
 Granted, that is how she tends to act in canon...
 Some see her as the Designated Love Interest, if you find that the scenes with her and the protaganist are rather forced.

 Dude, Not Funny!: For some, the Hot Springs Incident in Kyoto has shades of this, especially after taking place just after a Wham Episode filled November of Ikutsuki being revealed as the traitorous monster he is, along with shooting Mitsuru's father fatally.
 The fact that the guys that had no idea what was happening really weren't at fault doesn't help much, even if it is optional.
 Nor does the fact that Junpei, the Butt Monkey from that scene, loses his girlfriend in one of the biggest Tear Jerkers in the game not even a week later.